foundriesio/docs/source/reference-manual/security/factory-keys.rst

 """""""""""""""""""""""""""""""""""""""

 Each Factory is created with a unique key set.
 However, it is highly recommended to rotate the keys as needed.
-The suggestion is to rotate them each 6 to 24 months.
+The suggestion is to rotate them every 6 to 24 months.

 .. warning::